Yachting in Mallorca: A captain, owner, guest and crew guide

 The Mediterranean yachting season is known to start here in Palma de Mallorca in April/May, and remains active until the end of the season, which is typically marked by the close of the Monaco Yacht Show in late September/early October.

-During this time, Palma’s marina network will likely be full of impressive yachts, both large and small, and many crew hopefuls looking for work.
-The streets, bars and restaurants will also be teeming with tourists and fellow crew on downtime.
+During this time, Palma’s marina network will be indefinitely full of impressive yachts, both large and small, and many yacht crew hopefuls looking for work.
+The streets, bars and restaurants will also be teeming with tourists and fellow crew on downtime in their favourite crew hangouts.

 The average temperature varies across the island, but average summer temperatures are around 26°C (79°F) in Palma, with temperatures as high as 41°C (106°F) having been recorded.
 In August the average sea temperature is 26°C (79°F).
 Average winter temperatures rarely dip below 9°C (48°F) with January typically being the coldest month, but temperatures can occasionally drop to -6°C (21°F).
 October is the wettest month with an average of 70mm of rain.